NU-CEM/Atomistic_Simulation/Assignment.md

 ## Overview

 This assignment asks you to conduct a computational study of a **solid-state quantum emitter** of your choice from the list below.
-You will use ASE, DFT and MLIPs to characterise the host material and defect structure, and present your findings in a **well-documented** Jupyter Notebook and video walkthrough.
+You will use ASE, DFT and MLIPs to characterise the host material and defect structure and investigate how strain can be used to tune the defect energy level.
+You will present your findings in a **well-documented** Jupyter Notebook and video walkthrough.

 You will work in small groups to produce the Jupyter Notebook (one notebook per group).
 All asynchronous discussion and code-sharing must be done through a dedicated Teams channel.